guyleonard/genomics_adventure/chapter_2/task_1.md

 In this case we have a number of errors and warnings which at first sight suggest that there has been a problem - but don't worry too much yet.
 Let's go through them in turn.

-### Quality Scores
+### Per base sequence quality
 This is one of the most important metrics.
-If the quality scores are poor, either the wrong FASTQ encoding has been guessed by fastqc (see the title of the chart), or the data itself is poor quality.
+If the quality scores are poor, either the wrong FASTQ encoding has been guessed by fastqc (see the Basic Statistics tab), or the data itself is poor quality.
 This view shows an overview of the range of quality values across all bases at each position in the FASTQ file.
 Generally anything with a median quality score greater than Q20 is regarded as acceptable; anything above Q30 is regarded as 'good'.
 For more details, see the help documentation in fastqc.

 [IMAGE]

 In this case this check is red - and it is true that the quality drops off at the end of the reads.
 It is normal for read quality to get worse towards the end of the read.
-You can see that at 250 bases the quality is still very good.
+You can see that at ~100 bases the quality is still vrelatively good.

 ### Per tile Sequence Quality
 This is a purely technical view on the sequencing run, it is more important for the team running the sequencer.
 The sequencing flow cell is divided up into areas called cells.
 The colour of the tiles indicate the read quality and you can see that the quality drops off in some cells faster than others.
 This maybe because of the way the sample flowed over the flow cell or a mark or smear on the lens of the optics.